-• Click on the button labeled as Key button in the Compositing area on the foreground image.
+Click on the button labeled as Key button in the Compositing area on the foreground image.
 It will show a checkmark next to it after you have selected it (as shown below).

-- The default DS keyer window will appear in the lower left area of the DS window. - Click on the Open Folder icon in the upper right corner of the default keyer window.
+- The default DS Blue-Green keyer window will be loaded, and its PPG will open up. - Click on the Load Preset icon in the upper right corner of the Blue-Green keyer window.